soonami69/h4g2025/README.md

-# WonderWorm: A Personal Assistant
+# WonderWorm
-  Designed for Singapore Book Council as part of Hack4Good 2025
+  A personal assistant designed for Singapore Book Council as part of Hack4Good 2025

 WonderWorm is a **Personal Assistant website** designed to streamline scheduling and email management for the Singapore Book Council.
 It includes functionalities for managing meetings, tasks, and emails, with a focus on enhancing productivity through **AI-driven email summarization**.